maciakl/gopher/README.md

       -wrap string
             build the project and zip it (windows only for now)

+## Using the tool

+To create a new go project run:

+    gopher init name

+This will:

+- create a folder `name`
+- inside it will:
+  - run `go mod init name`
+  - create `.gitignore` file
+  - create `README.md` file
+  - create `name.go` with simple hello world code
+  - run `git init -b main`

+To build the project and generate zip file with the executable run:

+    gopher wrap name

+This must be run in the project directory.
+It will:

+- run `go build`
+- zip up `name.exe` and create `name_win.zip`

+Currently, wrapping is only supported on windows.

 ## Installing

  On Windows, this tool is distributed via `scoop` (see [scoop.sh](https://scoop.sh)).